denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Explain what fai is and put a link as well, and also .dict A more detailed explanation on these file types can be found on the [gatk website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

 Check i there are other files they might need
+Say what the VCf file contains and the gff as well

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.